Which heat pump is right for me?

 A geothermal heat pump functions like a conventional heat pump, by using high-pressure refrigerant to capture and move heat between indoors and out.
 The difference is that conventional systems gather their heat—and get rid of it—through the outside air.
 Geothermal systems, in contrast, transfer heat through long loops of liquid-filled pipe buried in the ground.
 Since the underground temperatures stay at approximately 50 degrees, it doesn't take as much effort for the system to heat the air to a comfortable temperature, making it the most efficient type of heat pump.
 In the summer, the system works in reverse to cool the air.

-single family homes with lawn space to accommodate geothermal loops.
-(See chart below).
+Best suited for single family homes with lawn space to accomodate geothermal loops.
+(See chart below.)

 Estimated annual savings of up to $1,500.